Make sure you

 Checkers input.
 Murphy's law was the draftsman's arch enemy!

 This process was as important as the design and drawing.
-This is not some quick review this is a time consuming review of the design itself.
+This is not some quick review, this is a time consuming review of the design itself.
 If this step is bypassed or ignored the resulting costs for a missed error are 10 fold.
 Below I have described the revision process handling errors.
 Just think of the cost of a bad titanium part?
 It has always been a rule "Measure twice, Cut once".
 All draftsman knew and appreciated this, learning many lessons from the Checkers input.
 Murphy's law was the draftsman's arch enemy!

 The draftsman learned from every job.
 Soon he/she became very knowledgeable in the standards of their industry.
 They became the designers of the products.
 Every large manufacturing company had a drafting group.
-Even though the drafting group was part of engineering it was basically separate with its own responsibility.
+Even though the drafting group was part of engineering it was basically separate with its own responsibilities.

 This is another reason for creating a complete AID (model based drawing) from our

 parts instead of allowing the minimizing of the information to manufacturing